-Impact investments: Investments that both deliver market-grade returns and generate meaningful and measurable impact toward the RBF’s mission to advance social change that contributes to a more just, sustainable, and peaceful world.
+Impact investments: Investments that both deliver market-rate financial returns and generate meaningful and measurable contributions to social change toward a more just, sustainable, and peaceful world.

 Mission-aligned investing: The selection of financial investments that can support progress toward the Fund’s philanthropic priorities.

 Proxy vote: A ballot cast on behalf of a shareholder to a corporation to decide matters such as electing directors to the board, approving mergers and acquisitions, authorizing executive pay, and other business decisions.